gaochaojian/abc.github.io-1/index.md

 2015-Current
 **Systems Analyst / Programmer**, [Bibliographic Data Services, Ltd](www.bdslive.com).

-Working primarily with C#, .Net and Microsoft SQL databases, I worked as part of a team developing several solutions to business problems.
-I worked on many varied projects, mostly in C# console/service applications, MVC web apps and desktop apps, using WPF/Windows Forms, but additionally did work with C++, php and other web technologies like Javascript, HTML, XML, JSON and so on.
+I worked as part of a team developing software to accomplish widely varied tasks, such as MVC Web Applications, Desktop and Mobile Apps, Console/Service Applications, Databases, and more, using a wide array of technology.
+Primarily I worked with C#, JavaScript/jQuery, JSON, XML, HTML, CSS and Microsoft SQL, but I additionally did a lot of development work with PHP and MySQL.
+This role also included a lot of server operations work, so I am very comfortable performing administrative tasks on both Windows and Linux servers.
+Major tasks included:

+* Development and maintenance of the company's various APIs, including a REST API.
+* Development and maintenance of one of the company's flagship web applications, a responsive (using Bootstrap) web front-end to their books database.

 2012-2015
 **IT Infrastructure Technician**, [Bibliographic Data Services, Ltd](www.bdslive.com).